 |Boys||Mohamed, Adam, Ibrahim|

 Last names get passed down by generations (keep reading to see how it works!), but first names change with every new birth.
 It’s easier to name a child based on current trends as opposed to changing their last name.
 Spain has particular trends with names that often can determine the era they were born based on popular names of that time period.

 Some of the most common Spanish names are classic, used traditionally for older generations and current generations.

-In Spain, you’ll find a lot of guys with names: Santiago, Javier, Álvaro, Pablo, Luis, Domingo, Jorge, Ignacio, Alonzo, Pedro and Martín.
+In Spain, you’ll find a lot of guys with names: Santiago, Javier, Álvaro, Pablo, Luis, Domingo, Jorge, Ignacio, Alonzo, Pedro, and Martín.

-For ladies, some of the traditional common Spanish names are Cristina, Marcela, Lela, Alba, Laura, Selena, Paula, Ana, Catalina, Sofia.
+For ladies, some of the traditional common Spanish names are Cristina, Marcela, Lela, Alba, Laura, Selena, Paula, Ana, Catalina, and Sofia.

 See below for their hidden meanings:

 Last name structure in Spain

 When you look at someone’s name who is from Spain, you might be confused about why they have two last names.
 Spain has a unique way of how last names get passed down from the parents to the child.

 In Spanish names, the primary last name comes from the child’s father, and the secondary last name comes from the child’s mother.